marketagents-ai/Distributed-Infrastructure/compose/README.md

 as this will add the name as a host to the network's DNS, which is fine _until_ you try to create multiple containers with the same name (e.g. running the above command more than once, or running it once on each deployment host) at which point the networking gets confused and your jumpbox's networking stops working.

+### 6. Accessing Models through LiteLLM
+[LiteLLM](https://docs.litellm.ai/docs/) provides an OpenAI-compatible proxy that can be connected to a wide variety of LLM backends, including non-OpenAI-compatible models.
+This means you can do neat things like call Anthropic models in an OpenAI-compatible way!

+For our purposes, we're using it to aggregate our vLLM instances into a single endpoint.
+Right now it's running on port `4000` on whichever of the hosts it's started on.
+Note that you'll need to set the `Authorization` header to use the bearer token, like so: `Authorization: Beader sk-...` (ask Kyle for the API key).
+Once you have done this, you can call any of our running vLLM models from that single endpoint using the OpenAI SDK or your toolchain of choice (Vercel AI SDK, anyone?)